 The one whose pattern appears first is the winner.
 What is the probability that M wins?

-For example, the sequence ththhttthh... would result in a win for R, but ththhthhh... would result in a win for M. You might imagine that M has the advantage.
+For example, the sequence $ththt \underline{tthh} \dots$ would result in a win for R, but $ththt \underline{hhh} \dots$ would result in a win for M.

+At first thought one might imagine that M has the advantage.
 After all, surely it must be easier to get a pattern of length 3 than a pattern of length 4.
 You'll discover that the solution is not that straightforward.

+• Sheet 1, #4
-The possible states of the game can be summarized by recording how much of his pattern each player has observed (ignoring false starts, such as hht for M, which would leave him back where he started, although R would

-have matched the first t of his pattern.).
+The possible states of the game can be summarized by recording how much of his pattern each player has observed (ignoring false starts, such as hht for M, which would leave him back where he started, although R would have matched the first t of his pattern.).

--------------- ----- ------- --- -------- ---------- ----

 States M partial pattern R partial pattern

-[S]
+S

-H h
+Η h

-T t
+Т - t

 TT tt

 HH hh

 TTH h tth

 M wins hhh ?

 R wins ? tthh

 By claiming that these states summarize the game I am tacitly assuming that the coin has no "memory", in the sense that the conditional probability of a head given any particular past sequence of heads and tails is 1/2 (for a fair coin).
 The past history leading to a particular state does not matter; the future evolution of the game depends only on what remains for each player to achieve his desired pattern.

 The game is nicely summarized by a diagram with states represented by little boxes joined by arrows that indicate the probabilities of transition from one state to another.
 Only transitions with a nonzero probability are drawn.
 In this problem each nonzero probability equals 1/2.
 The solid arrows correspond to transitions resulting from a head, the dotted arrows to a tail.

-Statistics 241/541 fall 2014 © David Pollard, Aug2014 For example, the arrows leading from S to H to HH to M wins correspond to heads; the game would progress in exactly that way if the first three tosses gave hhh.
-Similarly the arrows from S to T to TT correspond to tails.
-The arrow looping from TT back into itself corresponds to the situation where, after ...tt, both players progress no further until the next head.
-Once the game progresses down the arrow T to TT the step into TTH becomes inevitable.
+For example, the arrows leading from \underline{S} to \underline{H} to \underline{HH} to \underline{Mwins} correspond to heads; the game would progress in exactly that way if the first three tosses gave hhh.
+Similarly the arrows from \underline{S} to \underline{T} to \underline{TT} correspond to tails.
+The arrow looping from \boxed{TT} back into itself corresponds to the situation where, after ... tt, both players progress no further until the next head.
+Once the game progresses down the arrow \boxed{T} to \boxed{TT} the step into \boxed{TTH} becomes inevitable.
 Indeed, for the purpose of calculating the probability that M wins, we could replace the side branch by: